-- a) Rear suspension unit (shock absorber) may be changed with an approved unit (see 2.5.10.2.b).
-The original attachment points to the frame and rear fork (or linkage) must be as homologated. - b) All the rear suspension linkage parts must be the originally fitted and homologated parts with no modification allowed. - c) Removable top shock mounts must remain as homologated.
+- a) Rear suspension unit (shock absorber) may be replaced with a unit from the Eligible Parts for Competition List 2021 (see 2.5.10.2.b). - b) The original attachment points to the frame and rear fork (or linkage) must be as homologated. - c) All the rear suspension linkage parts must be the originally fitted and homologated parts with no modification allowed. - d) Removable top shock mounts must remain as homologated.
 A nut may be made captive on the top shock mount and shim spacers may be fitted behind it.